matplotlib/mplcairo/README.rst

 with these versions is too old and vendoring of libc++ appears to be fragile.
 Help for packaging would be welcome.

-mplcairo can use Raqm_ (≥0.2) for complex text layout and handling of OpenType font features.
+mplcairo can use Raqm_ (≥0.7.0; ≥0.7.2 is recommended as it provides better emoji support, especially in the presence of ligatures) for complex text layout and handling of OpenType font features.
 Refer to the instructions on that project's website for installation on Linux and macOS.
 On Windows, consider using Christoph Gohlke's `build <gohlke-libraqm_>`_ (the directory containing ``libraqm.dll`` and ``libfribidi-0.dll`` need to be added to the `DLL search path <add_dll_directory_>`_).